RsyncProject/rsync/rsync.1.md

 - Option `-f'- /foo'` would exclude a file (or directory) named foo in the transfer-root directory
 - Option `-f'- foo/'` would exclude any directory named foo
-- Option `-f'- /foo/*/bar'` would exclude any file/dir named bar which is at two levels below a directory named foo, which must be at the root of the transfer
+- Option `-f'- foo/*/bar'` would exclude any file/dir named bar which is at two levels below a directory named foo (if foo is in the transfer)
-- Option `-f'- /foo/**/bar'` would exclude any file/dir named bar two or more levels below a directory named foo, which must be at the root of the transfer
+- Option `-f'- /foo/**/bar'` would exclude any file/dir named bar that was two or more levels below the top-level directory named foo (exclude /foo/bar in a separate rule, if desired)
 - Options `-f'+ */' -f'+ *.c' -f'- *'` would include all directories and .c source files but nothing else
 - Options `-f'+ foo/' -f'+ foo/bar.c' -f'- *'` would include only the foo